 Medical Editor: John P. Cunha, DO, FACOEP

-Demulen (ethinyl estradiol and ethynodial diacetate) is used as contraception to prevent pregnancy.
-It contains a combination of female hormones.
-Demulen may no longer be available in the U.S. This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids, or breast tenderness/enlargement.
+Demulen (ethinyl estradiol and ethynodial diacetate) contains a combination of female hormones and is used as contraception to prevent pregnancy.
+Demulen may no longer be available in the U.S. Demulen is available in generic form.
+Common side effects of Demulen (ethinyl estradiol and ethynodial diacetate) include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids or discharge, or breast tenderness/enlargement, mood changes, or weight gain.
 Acne may improve or get worse.
-Vaginal bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
+Vaginal bleeding between periods (spotting) or missed/irregular menstrual periods may occur, especially during the first few months of use.

 The dose of Demulen must be taken exactly as directed and at intervals of 24 hours.
 Take 1 white tablet each day at the same time for 21 days.
 Then take blue tablets for 7 days, whether bleeding has stopped or not.
 After all 28 tablets have been taken, whether bleeding has stopped or not, repeat the same dosage schedule beginning the following day.
 Demulen may interact with acetaminophen, ascorbic acid (vitamin C), phenylbutazone, St. John's wort, antibiotics, seizure medications, barbiturate sedatives, HIV or AIDS medications.
 Tell your doctor all medications and supplements you use.
 Demulen must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor.
 If you have just given birth or had a pregnancy loss/abortion after the first 3 months, consult your doctor and find out when it is safe to use birth control containing estrogen, such as this medication.
 This medication passes into breast milk.
 This may affect milk production and may have undesirable effects on a nursing infant.
 Consult your doctor before breastfeeding.